oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Verification and Processing {#vc-sd-jwt-verification-and-processing}

-The recipient of the JWT VC MUST process and verify a JWT VC as
+The recipient of the JWT VC MUST process and verify a JWT VC or an SD-JWT VC as
 follows:

  1. REQUIRED.
 To process and verify a JWT VC, follow the stepd defined in